tinyhttp/tinyhttp/packages/favicon/README.md

 #### `path`

 Path to icon, required.
+Passed as the first argument.

 #### `maxAge`

 Sets `Cache-Control: maxAge=` header, optional.
 Default is one year.
+Passed with object in the second argument.

 ## Example